 How to Replace a Ceiling Light Fixture

 So, you want to replace your ceiling light fixture.
 Maybe you just want to update the look in your room.
 Or possibly you want to replace a ceiling light fixture that is just plain ugly.

 Sounds like an easy home repair, and, generally, it is pretty simple.
 But sometimes dealing with old wiring and electrical boxes in plaster ceilings and walls can be a bit tricky.
 This tutorial will show you the different things that can happen when you replace a ceiling fixture in an older home.

 Issues you may... run into include crumbling insulation on old wires, reusing old ceiling fixture mounting brackets and mounting screws being obstructed by a plaster wall.
-Well, this tutorial will lead you through every step of the way, and I'll show you some tricks you may not have known about when dealing with old electrical boxes and wiring.
+This tutorial will lead you through every step of the way.

 Here's what you'll need:Continue to 2 of 10 below.